ijmccallum/life-dashboard/README.md

 1. Generate a CRUD API from a swagger file - bonus points if it includes the DB
 2. Package said CRUD API to run natively somewhere - using the electron runtime!?!?!?
-3. Set up a UI
+3. Set up a UI using react, electron for the desktop, cordova for the mobile apps.